tkdeng/go-fix-error-hook/readme.md

   // call before checking for nil error fix.Try(&err, func() error {
+    //note: this method will first run through the fix.Hook list,
+    // and clear the cache (as shown in the `fix.Hook` example).

     // retry stuff...
     str, err = "some large string", nil